xteryna/cafelora-api/docs/index.md

 ## Authentication

-To authenticate use the Authorization header with value:
+To authenticate use your kodim.cz apps token:

 ```
-Email your.email@example.com
+Bearer your-token-here
 ```

 The server will automatically create new account for every new e-mail.